Updated: Jul 29, 2022

 Since the rains started again, moth numbers and variety that I attracted this June really increased.
 Then things slowed down again, maybe because it has been so windy in the last several days.
 Temperature, weather, wind, and location will all make a difference.
 If your yard attracts a lot of butterflies during the day, that is a good sign you will have a good mothing experience.
 If you live out in the country or get a chance to go mothing at a park, you will probably attract more than I find in my city yard.

 Sometimes I run the lights until 2 or 3 a.m.
 Of course, I don't stay out there all that time.
 I usually go out two or three times over the course of the night.
 If you are not a night owl, another solution is to get up early before sunrise.

 Moths and other insects are attracted to most light sources except for yellow bug lamps or white LED bulbs.
 Those don't emit much light in the spectrum insects like.
 Regular incandescent or halogen white lights can be used if you want to try out mothing without purchasing anything new.
 Maybe your porch lights already attract insects.
 For better results though, you will want a blacklight (ultraviolet or "UV") bulb.

-My favorite inexpensive UV bulb is a 9-watt LED A19 by Feit-Electric, often available in store at Home Depot pre-pandemic (possibly not anymore).
+My favorite inexpensive UV bulb has been the 9-watt LED A19 by Feit-Electric, often available in store at Home Depot pre-pandemic (possibly not anymore).
 I like it because it is durable, works well, and doesn't cost much.

 HEB and now Home Depot carry a 7-watt Feit-Electric LED bulb for half the price with a glass bulb.
-I prefer the slightly higher wattage and durability of the other's plastic dome, but I have several of both types.
+Even though the wattage is lower, I found these attract more moths.

 Walmart has a very inexpensive Great Value 7-Watt LED Black Light.
 I don't recommend it.
 The above products put out a lot more UV light.